mongodb/docs/source/includes/driver-example-query-47.rst

      - id: java-sync
        content: |
+         To specify a projection document, chain the com.mongodb.client.FindIterable.projection_ method to the
-         The example uses the com.mongodb.client.model.Projections_
+         ``find`` method.
+The example uses the
-         class to create the projection documents.
+         com.mongodb.client.model.Projections_ class to create the
+         projection documents.

          .. class:: copyable-code
          .. literalinclude:: /driver-examples/DocumentationSamples.java